-They employ all sorts of tactics to try and fool gold investors into either opening a gold IRA account or buying gold from them.
+They employ all sorts of tactics to try and fool gold investors into either get them into gold IRA funds or just deceive them all together.

 If you want to avoid being one of the many investors who end up with useless counterfeit gold coins or a non-existent gold IRA account, remember the following:

 Most common scams involve the publishing of false reviews on Google which praise the gold dealer in ways meant to convince people that they are not part of a gold IRA scam.

 This means simply reading a few ratings online from total strangers does not constitute due diligence in any way.